 The mission of the staff in the Office of Residential Life and Housing at SUNY Polytechnic Institute is to promote a residential experience that advances each resident’s personal growth and development and inspires lifelong community engagement.

 The staff members are guided by principles that support a safe, healthy and well maintained living environment.
-The Assistant Vice President for Student Affairs, Associate Director for Residential Operations and Communications and Secretary for Residential Life manage the department and central office.
+The Assistant Vice President for Student Affairs, Associate Director for Residential Life and Secretary for Residential Life manage the department and central office.
 Residential complexes are staffed by full time Assistant Directors who provide guidance and support to the student staff and the resident students.
-Student staff in Residential Life includes Resident Advisors and Residential Office Assistants who serve as mentors and sources of information to assist students in making their SUNY Poly experience a positive and successful one.
-Housing at the Albany campus is hosted by CrestHill Suites and managed and supported by a full time professional Residence Director/Coordinator of Residential Programming and a student Community Assistant.
+Student staff in Residential Life includes Resident Advisors, Community Development Specialists and Residential Office Assistants who serve as mentors and sources of information.
+Our student staff members are hired and trained to assist students in making their SUNY Poly experience positive and successful.

 All full-time, first-year and sophomore-year students at SUNY Poly are required to reside on campus in one of our residential communities.
-Exemptions to the residency requirement for first-years and sophomores are granted to students who reside with a parent or legal guardian within 30 miles of campus, are married, are members of the military, or who have legal dependents.
+Exemptions to the residency requirement for first-years and sophomores are granted to students who reside with a parent or legal guardian within 30 miles of campus, are 21 years old prior to the move in date, are married, are members of the military, or have legal dependents.
+Unique, special circumstances for off campus or commuter residency may also be submitted and are reviewed and decided upon by the Housing and Dining Exemption Committee.
 Exemptions must be applied for and granted prior to the start of the semester.

 Residential Living Options

 SUNY Poly’s Utica campus offers on-site housing in traditional residence halls and suite style buildings for undergraduate and graduate students.
-For students attending SUNY Poly’s Albany campus, housing is hosted by CrestHill Suites on nearby Washington Avenue and offers 1, 2, and 3 person suites.
 The residential life staff is committed to providing a safe, inclusive, and supportive experience for all students.
 We offer a variety of gender-inclusive housing options to ensure that residential living is a positive experience for residents of all gender identities and gender expressions.
 When sharing a residence, all students can specify and/or select the preferred gender of their roommate.
 If you are interested in additional information regarding gender-inclusive room or suites, we can provide you with a personal and private assessment of the available options and assist in finding the best arrangement for you.
 To discuss your interest or preferences, please contact Jennifer Adams in Residential Life & Housing at 315-792-7810.

-Our first-year students live in either Oriskany or Adirondack Complexes in Utica and at CrestHill Suites in Albany.
-Oriskany Hall is our newest residence and was awarded LEED Silver Certification as part of SUNY Poly’s dedication to a sustainable future for our environment.
-Oriskany is comprised of triple, double and single rooms in suites with multiple restrooms, a shared kitchenette, shared conference/study room and shared living room.
+Oriskany Hall opened in 2011 was awarded LEED Silver Certification as part of SUNY Poly’s dedication to a sustainable future for our environment.
+Oriskany is comprised of double, triple and single rooms in suites with multiple restrooms, a shared kitchenette, shared conference/study room and shared living room.
 Oriskany also hosts three large classrooms and a full kitchen for building events and academic courses.
+Oriskany has traditionally been home entirely to first year students.

-Some first year students, upper-class students and graduate students reside in Mohawk and Adirondack complexes.
+Some first-year students, upper-class students and graduate students reside in Mohawk and Adirondack complexes.
 Buildings hold 16 students in 4-person suites with a shared bathroom and common living room.
-Bedrooms in Mohawk and Adirondack are primarily single, with a small number of double rooms available in Adirondack, only.
+Bedrooms in Mohawk and Adirondack are primarily singles, with a small number of double and triple rooms available in Adirondack, only.
 Both Mohawk and Adirondack have an efficiency kitchen and lounge available in a common area for resident student use.
-For our Albany campus, CrestHill Suites offers private bathrooms and in-suite kitchens.